 - Men with a urethral discharge have a higher bacterial load than those without.

 - In 30-80% of the cases with NGU neither C. trachomatis nor M. genitalium is detected.
-Pathogen-negative NGU is more likely with increasing age and the absence of discharge or clinical symptoms.
+Pathogen-negative NGU is more likely with increasing age and the absence of discharge or urethritis symptoms.

 - Trichomonas vaginalis is more common in non-white ethnic groups and appears to be uncommon in the UK.
 T. vaginalis isolation is greater in men aged over 30 years and may not always be associated with symptoms.

 - Ureaplasmas have been inconsistently associated with NGU.
 Earlier studies did not differentiate between two biovars: Ureaplasma urealyticum (biovar 2) and Ureaplasma parvum (biovar 1).
 There is increasing evidence that it is only U. urealyticum (biovar 2) which is pathogenic in some men at least but not U. parvum.
 U. urealyticum may account for 5-10% of cases of acute NGU.

 - A urinary tract infection may account for 6.4% of cases, although this is based upon the results of a single study.